I’ve never taken a Spinning class - what should I expect?

 Do I have to be in great shape to participate in an indoor cycling class?

 All ages, abilities, and fitness levels can enjoy the benefits of indoor cycling.
 You control the intensity and resistance, but your instructor will strive to bring out your best in every ride.
-The darkened studio eliminates competition and intimidation, and the only person you have to be better than is the one you were before you walked into our cycling sanctuary!
+Our low-lit studio eliminates competition and intimidation, and the only person you have to be better than is the one you were before you walked into our cycling sanctuary!

 How many calories will I burn and how many miles will I ride?